Brendan Thorpe O’Neill primarily sculpts bronze portraits, principally American historical figures.

-HONORING MARYLAND'S TWO ICONIC ABOLITIONISES
+HONORING MARYLAND'S TWO ICONIC ABOLITIONISTS

 HARRIET TUBMAN